sahilrajput03/sahilrajput03/archlinux-firstIntallNotes.md

   n : add a new partition
   d : delete a partition
   t : change partition type ## THIS MIGHT BE USEFUL LATER IF YOU CHOOSE UEFI INSTALLATION MODE to change the partition type of sdb1 to EFI.
-  # FYI: UEFI IS BETTER THAN LEGACY(we would need GRUB if we want legacy boot though).
+  # FYI: UEFI IS BETTER THAN LEGACY

   # For fresh way of setting up(you may ensure that there are no current partition in the drive using `p` to print the partitions).
   # Make partition with `n` and press 1 to make it primary.
 Press <Enter> key for "First Sector", and type +200M for "Last Sector" to create a 200Mb partition.
 And type `y` to remove "Signature" then.
 Now use `p` to check if you got the partition there which you just made (this would show up as partition `sdb1`).